 Sunscreen shouldn’t be taken out of your skin care routine just because the summer has ended!
 Along with covering your face with a hat and scarf before trekking into the great outdoors, apply sunscreen for an added layer of protection.
 While an SPF-infused moisturizer might be enough on days you’ll spend mostly indoors, an SPF of 30 or higher is needed if you will be spending an hour or more soaking up some winter sunshine.

 If you eat well, stay hydrated and get a restful night’s sleep every night, there’s no reason you’d need a supplemental source of vitamins and nutrients, right?
 Not exactly.
 While abiding by the above might help keep your overall health in check, supplements will provide damaged skin with the nutrients needed to delay signs of aging as well as prevent further damage in the long term.

-If the winter chill has left your skin’s surface looking rough and irritated, antioxidant-rich idebenone can help retain damaged cells and protect your skin from the inside out.
-If dry skin has revealed more wrinkles than you’d like to see on your face and hands, the supplement Imedeen Prime Renewal has a proven reputation for smoothing and firming skin in women 50 and older.
-If improving your overall skin appearance is your main concern, integrate Coenzyme Q10 (CoQ10) into your winter skin care routine to assist in skin cell regeneration.
+Has the winter chill left your skin’s surface looking rough and irritated?
+Antioxidant-rich idebenone can help retain damaged cells In addition, protect your skin from the inside out.
+Has dry skin revealed more wrinkles than you’d like to see on your face and hands?
+The supplement Imedeen Prime Renewal has a proven reputation for smoothing and firming skin in women 50 and older.
+However, is improving your overall skin appearance is your main concern?
+Integrate Coenzyme Q10 (CoQ10) into your winter skin care routine to assist in skin cell regeneration.